thejud/text-processing-cookbook/README.md

     EOF

-Create a pivot table that has the year column vs. the state column, summing amount column for each cell.
+Create a pivot table that has the year column vs. the state column, summing the `amount` column for each cell.

     cat data2.tsv | datamash -H crosstab 1,2 sum 4
      GroupBy(year)   GroupBy(state)  sum(amount)